riyadhalnur/mongoose-algolia-index/README.md

 mongoose-algolia-index
 ======================

 Mongoose plugin to automatically index newly created documents for Algolia.

+**NOTE: This project is in BETA.
+It is not properly ready for production use yet.
+The API is subject to change as we get closer to releasing the stable version (1.0.0).**

 ### Installation
 `npm install mongoose-algolia-index --save`